helly1112/weatherapp/README.md

 ## Background

 * This weather application is built on Django web framework and connects to flask application for fetching weather-related data based on Zipcode/Latitude-Longitude and Filters given.
 Application covers all the boundary conditions and validation for each set of inputs.
 In case of validation error, Http Response with code 400 and json object will be thrown.
-Also, application connects with google map api to validate inputted latitude and longitude.
+Also, application connects with google map api to validate input latitude and longitude.
 In case if zipcode is given, then application uses Google Maps API to validate and fetch required latitude-longitude values.

 ## Routes